 “Oya-Yansa is the Queen of the Winds of change.
 She is feared by many people because She brings about sudden structural change in people and things.
 Oya does not just rearrange the furniture in the house — She knocks the building to the ground and blows away the floor tiles.”

 Oya is the sentinel between the realm life and death.
 She gives assistance and guidance to those when they make their final transition into the veils.
 She can either hold back the spirit of death or call it forth.
 Hence, she is the last breath taken.
-Oya also governs over the cemetery and the realm of the dead, and it is said that She entered into the lower world of Ira upon hearing that Shango (Her Husband) died.
+Oya also governs over the gates of the cemetery and the realm of the dead, and it is said that She entered into the lower world of Ifa upon hearing that Shango (Her Husband) died.

 She is known for using charms and magic and is known as one of the Primeval Mothers of the “Elders of the Night (Witches).”
 Oya is also a Water goddess, for She is the goddess of the Niger River in Africa.

-Oya is the elder sister to the goddesses Yemaya and Oshun.
-She is considered the Crone aspect of this Triple goddess trilogy.
-As a Crone Goddess She is a teacher of truth and a bringer of justice.
+Oya is the elder sister to Oshun.
+She is a teacher of truth and a bringer of justice.
 Do meditate and take in Oya’s power during the wind, rain, snow and thunder storms, for She speak to those who listen.
 She cleanses that which is sullied with Her mighty broom.

 Oya has nine children and Her favorite number is 9.